Childhood and adolescent obesity have become what most would agree to epidemic proportions in the United States today.

 That too, was very rare, but now plaque is starting to build up in the arteries of overweight children and teens, putting them at risk from these very serious medical conditions, and possibly even death.

-There is no single factor that can be said, causes adolescent obesity or even childhood obesity, for that matter.
+There is no single factor that can be said to cause adolescent obesity or even childhood obesity, for that matter.

 -However, modern lifestyles have made weight gain much easier.